scalar-labs/scalardl/docs/how-to-write-function.md

 ### About the `invoke` arguments

 Similar to a Contract using `Ledger` object to manage assets, a Function uses `Database` object to manage records of the underlying database.
-Note that `Database` implements [Scalar DB](https://github.com/scalar-labs/scalardb) interface so that you can do the CRUD operations base on [the data model](https://github.com/scalar-labs/scalardb/blob/master/docs/design.md#data-model) of Scalar DB.
+Note that `Database` implements [ScalarDB](https://github.com/scalar-labs/scalardb) interface so that you can do the CRUD operations base on [the data model](https://github.com/scalar-labs/scalardb/blob/master/docs/design.md#data-model) of ScalarDB.

 A `functionArgument` is a runtime argument for the Function specified by the requester.
 The argument is not digitally signed as opposed to the contract argument so that it can be used to pass data that is stored in the database but it might be deleted at some later point for some reason.